ansonl/ansonl.github.io/_drafts/2017-07-17-ford-acp-cd-changer-emulator-aux-audio.md

 Unsatisfied, I looked to create a more integrated solution for AUX audio and forgot about this for a few months after not finding more resources online.

-In November 2016 I came across [Krysztof Pintscher](http://www.instructables.com/id/Ford-CD-Emulator-Arduino-Mega/) and [Dale Thomas](http://www.instructables.com/id/Ford-Bluetooth-Interface-Control-phone-with-stock-/)' projects by chance.
+In November 2016 I came across [Krysztof Pintscher](http://www.instructables.com/id/Ford-CD-Emulator-Arduino-Mega/) and [Dale Thomas](http://www.instructables.com/id/Ford-Bluetooth-Interface-Control-phone-with-stock-/)' projects by chance ⚄.

 ## Ford ACP Timeline